connorbreault/burger/README.md

 ### Live Site

-Click below to visit a live version of this app! https://nameless-mesa-44263.herokuapp.com/
+Click the link to visit a live version of this app! https://nameless-mesa-44263.herokuapp.com/